LOOSE-LIPS/loose-lips-2.0/src/routes/blog/swordman-kitala-oflynn-ekhe-heat-flexx-blipbc001/index.md

 banner:
   - imported/swordman-kitala-oflynn-ekhe-heat-flexx-blipbc001/image1188.jpeg
 description: >-
-  O&rsquo;Flynn and Ekhe have constructed a formidable, mutant electro, sure-fire hitter built on vocal samples from Swordman Kitala and Tom Blip&rsquo;s collaborative debut last year.
-Peppered with new vocal material and unexpected turns, Swordman Kitala, O&rsquo;Flynn and Ekhe really make a dream team on this track.
-From Swordman Kitala:&nbsp;Remixes EP on Blip Discs.
+  O;Flynn and Ekhe have constructed a formidable, mutant electro, sure-fire hitter built on vocal samples from Swordman Kitala and Tom Blip;s collaborative debut last year.
+Peppered with new vocal material and unexpected turns, Swordman Kitala, O;Flynn and Ekhe really make a dream team on this track.
+From Swordman Kitala:;Remixes EP on Blip Discs.
 Out now [...]Read More...
 published: true
 tags: premiere
 featured: false